Products and Services Privacy Policy

 Who are Infinian?

-Infinian Data Solutions Limited provides highly insightful data with a focus on the financial services sector, gaming sector, fintech companies and some of the largest global data businesses and credit bureaux.
+Infinian provides highly insightful data to Customers in the financial services sector, gaming sector, fintech companies and some of the largest global data businesses and credit bureaux.

-Typically, our customers use the products and services that Infinian can provide so they can verify the information that you give to them about yourself.
-The Products and Services do this by matching third party reference data (which we receive from data suppliers) against the data you give about yourself to our customers.
+Typically, our Customers use Infinian’s products and services to verify the information that you, as an individual, give to them about yourself.
+The Infinian products and services do this by matching reference data (which we receive from Data Suppliers) against the data you give about yourself to our Customers.

 Purpose of this privacy policy

-Infinian take the protection and security of your personal data very seriously.
-This privacy notice sets out the personal information we collect and process about you through our products and services, the purposes of the processing and how you can exercise your privacy rights.
+Infinian takes the protection and security of your personal data very seriously.
+This privacy policy sets out the personal information we collect and process about you through our products and services, the purposes of the processing and how you can exercise your privacy rights.

-You may be reading this privacy policy because of a hyperlink provided by one of our third-party data suppliers, customers or you may have another reason to seek more information on processing in relation to our products and services.
+You may be reading this privacy policy because of a hyperlink provided by one of our Data Suppliers or Customers or you may have another reason to seek information on processing in relation to Infinian’s products and services.

 Contact details

-Alternatively, you can write to our Compliance Manager or Data Protection Officer at the following address:
+Alternatively, you can write to either our DPO or Compliance Team at the following address:

 Glasshouse